Jehangir Karamat: Early life and education

-Jehangir Karamat was born on 20 February 1941 in Karachi, Sindh in British Indian Empire, into a Pashtun Kakazai family who initially hailed from Montgomery in Punjab (now Sahiwal, Punjab).
+Jehangir Karamat was born on 20 February 1941 in Karachi into a Pashtun Kakazai family who initially hailed from Sahiwal, Punjab.

-His father, Ahmad Karamat, was an officer in the Indian Civil Service with the Indian government who would later embarked his career as a bureaucrat in the Government of Pakistan after the partition of India in 1947.
+His father, Ahmad Karamat, was an officer in the British Indian Civil Service who would later embarked his career as a bureaucrat in the Government of Pakistan in 1947.

 After educating and graduating from the St. Patrick's High School in Karachi in 1958, Karamat joined the Pakistan Army when accepting at the Pakistan Military Academy (PMA) in Kakul in Khyber-Pakhtunkhwa.

-In 1961, Karamat gained commissioned as 2nd-Lt in the 13th Lancers of the Corps of Armoured.
+In 1961, Karamat was commissioned as a 2nd-Lt in the 13th Lancers of the Corps of Armoured.

 In 1969, Capt.
-Karamat was directed to attend the Command and Staff College in Quetta where he was noted for his intellect and competence at every level of courses he took as required in the curriculum.
+Karamat attended the Command and Staff College in Quetta where he was noted for his intellect and competence at any level of courses he took as required in the curriculum.
 In 1971, Capt.
 Karamat graduated and qualified as the psc.

 After the third war with India in 1971, Major Karamat was one of the last military officers who were sent to the United States to study at the U.S. Army's Command and General Staff College at Fort Leavenworth in Kansas.

-Upon his graduation from the U.S. Army's Command and General Staff College, Major Karamat was then directed to attend the National Defence University where he graduated and gained the MSc in the International Relations in 1976–77.
+Upon his graduation from the U.S. Army's Command and General Staff College, Major Karamat was then attended the National Defence University where he graduated and gained the MSc in the International Relations in 1976–77.
 In 1976, Karamat completed his MSc in International Relations from there; and following his return, Karamat completed his master's programme at the National Defence University.
 In 1978–80, Major Karamat attained the MSc in War studies where his master's thesis argued and enlightened on the failure of performance of armed forces in third war with India 1971.